meMDV-prog/Induction-Program-Report/README.md

 #### Session 4: Talk by Prof. Harpreet Kaur – Head of Applied Sciences

-Prof. Harpreet Kaur, the Head of the Applied Science Department — which all first-year students are part of — addressed us with an inspiring talk.
+Prof. Harpreet Kaur, the Head of the Applied Science Department (which all first-year students are part of) addressed us with an inspiring talk.

 - She emphasized the importance of **independent thinking** as we transition from school to college life.
 - She described the **Applied Science Department** as a crucial bridge that helps students adapt to the college environment, both academically and mentally.